micmejia/bible-dump/NKJV/Numbers/Num 22.md

 And Moab was exceedingly afraid of the people because they _were_ many, and Moab was sick with dread because of the children of Israel.

 ###### 4
-So Moab said to the elders of Midian, "Now this company will [^a]lick up everything around us, as an ox licks up the grass of the field."
+So Moab said to the elders of Midian, "Now this company will lick up everything around us, as an ox licks up the grass of the field."
 And Balak the son of Zippor _was_ king of the Moabites at that time.

 ###### 5
-Then he sent messengers to Balaam the son of Beor at Pethor, which _is_ near [^b]the River in the land of [^c]the sons of his people, to call him, saying: "Look, a people has come from Egypt.
+Then he sent messengers to Balaam the son of Beor at Pethor, which _is_ near the River in the land of the sons of his people, to call him, saying: "Look, a people has come from Egypt.
 See, they cover the face of the earth, and are settling next to me!

 ###### 6
 Therefore please come at once, curse this people for me, for they _are_ too mighty for me.
 Perhaps I shall be able to defeat them and drive them out of the land, for I know that he whom you bless _is_ blessed, and he whom you curse is cursed."